Table of Contents

 Proteins that serve different structural functions are divided into two types: fibrous and globular.
-Fibrous proteins are proteins that have thread-like structure.
+Fibrous proteins are proteins that have a thread-like structure.
 They may have normal helical or sheet structure; they exhibit comparatively stronger intermolecular forces of attraction.
-They are also relatively insoluble in water, acids and bases.
+They are also relatively insoluble in water, acids, and bases.
 Globular proteins, on the other hand, have folded ball-like structure.
-Weak intermolecular hydrogen bonding governs in the structure of this type of proteins.
-They are also soluble in water, acids and bases.
+Weak intermolecular hydrogen bonding governs the structure of this type of protein.
+They are also soluble in water, acids, and bases.

 Communication and Signaling

 Cell signaling is a part of a complex communication system that regulates cell activity and coordinates cell actions.
 How cells respond to the microenvironment is the basis for its development, for tissue repair, and for immune response.
 Two of the primary functions of proteins in communication and signaling are membrane receptors and signals.

 Membrane proteins are proteins that interact with or are part of, the biological membranes.
 They may be permanently anchored on it or the only temporary attached to the lipid bilayers or may be present inside the cells.
 Membrane proteins may serve a variety of functions.
 In terms of communication and signaling, proteins can serve as membrane signals which can relay signals between the cell’s internal and external environments.
 They can also serve as receptors attached to the cell membrane or present inside the cell that receives the signals.